Peptide Research Mitochondrial Health Metabolic Science

 The Amino Acid Sequence and Structure

 The 16-amino-acid sequence of this peptide is: MRWQEMGYIFY PRKLR.
-This short peptide chain allows MOTS-C to diffuse out of the mitochondria, enter the cytoplasm, and in some contexts translocate to the cell nucleus, where it directly regulates gene expression related to metabolism and stress response.
+This short peptide chain allows MOTS-C to diffuse out of the mitochondria, enter the cytoplasm, and in some contexts translocate to the cell nucleus, where it directly regulates gene expression related to body function and stress response.
 This dual localization — mitochondria, cytoplasm, and nucleus — is highly unusual for a peptide of its size and gives MOTS-C exceptional signaling versatility.

 How MOTS-C Differs from Other Research Peptides